mrmartin/mrmartin.github.io/_posts/2018-09-26-Blockchain_Extensions.markdown

 If we can only agree on a way to do this, the world's smartest computer engineers would be working together to compute hard science for the benefit of mankind.

-3)A cryptocurrency computing generic programs for money
+# A cryptocurrency computing generic programs for money

 Just as in the second idea, this addresses the waste of computational resources that goes into calculating hashes.
 But here, let's consider a more de-centralized perspective, and one that generates profit.